Last Updated on

 Best pizza in Santiago de Chile

 The good news in Santiago was for our waistlines – pizza here doesn’t even begin to compare to our pizza discoveries in Buenos Aires.
 The only spot that truly won us over was Tiramisu – a bit out of the way in the El Golf neighborhood (closest metro station is El Golf), not far from the W Hotel and worth the trip if you’re seriously in need of pizza.
 The selection is giant, and you even can get pizza tacos!

 La Piojera around the corner from Mercado Central (Calle Aillavilu 1030) is definitely a local drinking experience you shouldn’t miss.
 This is a gritty cantina packed every night with the entire gamut of Chileans all there to enjoy the bar’s infamous terremotos (earthquake), a dangerous drink made of Pipeño (a sweet fermented wine), pineapple ice cream and Fernet Branca (herbal liquor).
-A half liter costs only US$4 and is enough to make you stumble and shaky on your feet (hence the name).
+A half liter costs less than US$4 and is enough to make you stumble and shaky on your feet (hence the name).
 If you are in good drinking shape and have somebody to look after you, go for a replica (aftershock).